-Open Hardware is open to full-time students and PhD candidates in Europe.
+Open Hardware is open to students and PhD candidates in Europe.

 Please see the rulesfor a list of eligible countries.

 There are four categories for 2020, "PHD" (PhD candidates), "Student" for undergraduate students (Bachelors, Masters students etc), "PYNQ" and the "Compute Acceleration" category.

 Individual or teams of up to three people can enter in each category.